 With the creation of S.A.F.E.
 Food Pantry, hopefully the number of people having to make that decision will soon decrease.

 Holtzman describes S.A.F.E.
-Food Pantry’s overall goal as having “our own dedicated physical location in addition to continuing to work with food pantries… Down the road, we would love to educate clients with recipes and eventually provide nutritional counseling.”
+Food Pantry’s overall goal as having ?our own dedicated physical location in addition to continuing to work with food pantries.
+Down the road, they would love to educate clients with recipes and eventually provide nutritional counseling.

 By Alexandra Shimalla